doxeylab/learn-genomics-in-linux/task3/README.md

 prokka /e-coli-k12-genome.fasta
 ```

+<b>Note: This will generate a folder called PROKKA-XXXXXXXX where XXXXXXXX is the current date.
+It will be different than that below.</b>

 Next, explore the files produced by `prokka`.
 Start with the .txt file.

 ![#1589F0](https://placehold.it/15/1589F0/000000?text=+) Q4) How many genes, rRNAs, tRNAs, and CRISPR loci were predicted?
 What is the size of the genome in Mb?